EberlyODL/phys211/specific-tips.md

 1. Read the chapter preview at the beginning and scan the whole chapter by reading just the title of each section.
 The goal is to get in your head what the big picture is.
 2. Once you have the big picture.
 Make a list of questions that you have about that subject (think personal life if you can, to get to deeper processing).
 This will give you a motivation to read the text but you will also be searching for something which will make you much more attentive to all the details.
-3. Paraphrase.
-Regularly stop yourself and paraphrase (in your mind or on paper) what the paragraph you just read is about.
+3. **Paraphrase: rewrite briefly in your own words**.
+Regularly stop yourself and paraphrase (in your mind or better on paper) what the paragraph you just read is about.
 As you add more paragraph, keep adding to your own story.
 This may seem long but most students say that it ends up being less long.
 Why?
 In their own words... " I don't have to reread or having a bunch of false starts".
 Its the turtle and the hare, slow and steady wins the race.
 4. Supplement the last 3 points with various activities such as
     * highlighting (do this right, not whole sentences.
 Just key nouns and verbs).
     * taking notes